Spider Bite Piercing FAQ - By APP Certified Piercers in NYC

 • A professional piercer marks the appropriate entry and exit points with a single-use sterile surgical marker.

-• The piercer will then install sterile, implant-certified titanium or solid gold barbell through the newly created piercing channel and threads on the bead.
+• The piercer will then install sterile, implant-certified titanium or solid gold barbell through the newly created piercing channel and thread on the bead.

 • Extreme precision is required.